 These are all normal worries of parents who travel.
 It can be hard to leave your kids that first time.
 It was for me.
 I felt panicky the first time we booked a flight to Europe, our first extended time away from Tyler and Kara.
 It does get easier after you have done it several times, although for me, the anxiety has never completely gone away.

 In some ways, you will have to accept that this anxiety is normal.
 But it is much easier to have a good time traveling if you know that your children are happy at home.

-Traveling Without Your Kids is Good For You (and them)
+Traveling Without Your Kids is Good For You (and Them)

 My favorite trips are when the four of us are together.
 However, the time that Tim and I spend on our own, traveling without Tyler and Kara, is wonderful in so many ways.

-We were able to spend time doing things we would never be able to do with two young kids in tow.
+We are able to spend time doing things we would never be able to do with two young kids in tow.
 Museums, leisurely dinners, logging miles of walking through foreign cities…these are all things that would be a much less enjoyable experience with two young kids with us.

 Getting some time alone was great for our marriage.

 It’s a good thing for kids to see that their parents won’t be home every single day.
 It’s OK for them to be without you for a little bit.

 But there is also some guilt associated with leaving your kids at home.
 Depending on the age of your kids, it may be hard to explain to them why you will be away for so long.
 They will miss you and this can be hard on them.
 Of course, you’ll miss them too.

 Keeping Your Children Happy While You are Away